uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 {% if page.link_project_3c != nil %}<{{ page.link_project_3c }}>{% else %}`Link to be added`{% endif %}

-{% comment %}
--- removed because no section due to Veteran's Day --

-Be prepared to discuss your iterative revision of your paper prototype.
+In section, be prepared to discuss your iterative revision of your paper prototype.
-Also bring your prototype, and be prepared to demonstrate it for critique.
+Also bring your prototype to section.
+You will need it to demonstrate for critique.
-{% endcomment %}

 ### Grading